 Yes, there is no fixed amount of time that a player must stay on loan.
 With the previous example, it was 2 months.
 Sometimes it’s half a season.
 Other times it’s a full season or even two.

 Sometimes the parent team gets a lot of injuries during the season.
-If that happens, they can recall a player who’s on loan to bolster their squad.
+They can recall a player on loan to bolster their squad if that happens.

-Now that we know what a soccer loan is and how they work, you might be asking yourself why teams loan out players.
+Now that we know what a soccer loan is and how they work, you might ask why teams loan out players.
 Let’s find out.